Prachurja/Ticatoe/README.md

 ---

 ## Heroku Hosting

-The `stage` task is configured in the `build.gradle.kts` file for Heroku hosting and a `Profile` is also added.
-To host on Heroku, you must set the `TOKEN` environment variable and scale the app to 1 worker dyno.
+The `stage` task is configured in the `build.gradle.kts` file and a `Profile` is also added.
+To host on Heroku, you must set the `TOKEN` environment variable (config var), as mentioned earlier.
+Then scale the app to one worker dyno.